acvetkov/sinon-chrome/readme.md

 # Sinon-chrome

-Sinon-chrome is helper tool for unit-testing chromium extensions and apps.
+Sinon-chrome is helper tool for unit-testing chromium and Firefox extensions and apps.
 It mocks all extensions api with sinon stubs that allows you to run tests in Node.js without actual browser.

 # Schema support
-API mocks are generated using official chromium extensions API schemas that ensures consistency with real API.
-Actual schemas are taken from Chrome 53.
+API mocks are generated using official chromium extensions API (Firefox webextensions) schemas that ensures consistency with real API.
+Actual schemas are taken from Chrome 53 and Firefox 49.

 # How it works